Advice for working while you study

 Develop careers skills

-Your careers service will also run workshops and events where you can develops skills to help you find a part-time job, research employers, develop transferable skills and practice for interviews.
+Your careers service will also run workshops and events where you can develop skills to help you find a part-time job, research employers, develop transferable skills and practice for interviews.

 Our Careers and Employability Service gives you careers support from the day you start your course and for 5 years after you graduate.
-You can go to them for 1-to-1 appointments or join their group careers workshops.
+You can go to them for 1-to-1 appointments or attend a variety of career workshops.
 You also get free access to their online jobs board to find part-time vacancies advertised by businesses in various sectors.

 Look for jobs on campus